 Portugal is one of Europe’s most popular travel destinations.
 Nestled between Spain and the Atlantic Ocean, it’s no surprise that Portugal has abundant seafood and beautiful beaches.
 In addition to this, the country has been producing wines for over 3, 500 years.
 Famous for its Port and Madeira wine along with a rich treasure trove of over 200 indigenous and exciting grape varieties, it remains one of the lesser visited countries in Europe for wine travel.

 We’ve taken a look at five popular wine regions of Portugal and why it should be on your list of must visit holiday destinations.
+Read all of our Wine and Travel blogs in the series including Spain, Italy and California.

 The Douro Valley is a designated UNESCO World Heritage region and is one of the top wine regions of the world.
 It is home to the River Douro, the third largest river in the Iberian Peninsula, which runs for eight hundred and 97 km from the Spanish town of Duruelo de la Sierra to Porto, Portugal’s second city.